ColoursofOSINT/ColoursofOSINT/README.md

 ### Hi there 👋

+This is my personal profile.
+I am a student intrested in OSINT, open-souce and cyberseurity.

 <!--
 **ColoursofOSINT/ColoursofOSINT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.